L1277471578/Hybrid-Emba3D/README.md

 <img src="https://github.com/user-attachments/assets/9246357d-b01f-45b3-ac42-7d6da7ed6167" width="850" >

+## To do
+- ✅ Publish training and testing logs
+- ✅ Release [pretraining](https://github.com/L1277471578/Hybrid-Emba3D/releases/download/v1.0/weights.pth) and finetune weights
+- ⏳ release the model and evaluation code...

 ## Experimental Results on ModelNet40 and ScanObjectNN
 This table compares the performance of different 3D point cloud architectures on ModelNet40 and ScanObjectNN datasets.
 Our Hybrid-Emba3D achieves state-of-the-art results with: